A-kly/School-Vault/CMPUT 379/Operating Systems Introduction.md

 - ![[Pasted image 20230911121707.png|300]]
 # Hardware considerations
 ## Interrupts
 External or internal event (or an exception) interrupts the CPU for it to deal with.
+Notification of an external event that occurs asynchronously from current processor activity.
+Time of interrupt is not known or predictable
-### External e
+### External Events
+- Character typed on keyboard or console
+- Completion of I/O operation
+- Timer to make sure operating system eventually gets control (infinite loop)